Iceshades/ST3-MKB-color-scheme/README.md

-# Credits for the MKB-Syntax-Highlighting:
+# Credits for the MKB-Syntax-Highlighting
 KeeMeng (also known as TKM)

 Additional contributors to the project can be found in the MKB-Syntax-Highlighting repository. (link below)

-# Useful Links:
+# Useful Links

 Link to KeeMeng's GitHub:
 https://github.com/KeeMeng